MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/troubleshoot-resource-bridge.md

 ### Unable to find folders

-When deploying Arc resource bridge on VMware, you specify the folder in which the template and VM are created.
+When you deploy Arc resource bridge on VMware, you specify the folder in which the template and VM are created.
 The selected folder must be a VM and template folder type.
 Other types of folder, such as storage folders, network folders, or host and cluster folders, can't be used for the resource bridge deployment.

 ### Cannot retrieve resource - not found or does not exist

-When Arc resource bridge is deployed, you specify where the appliance VM will be deployed.
+When you deploy Arc resource bridge, you specify where the appliance VM is deployed.
 The appliance VM can't be moved from that location path.
-If the appliance VM moves location and you try to upgrade, you might see an error similar to these:
+If the appliance VM moves location and you try to upgrade, you might see errors similar the following:

 `{\n  \"code\": \"PreflightcheckError\",\n  \"message\": \"{\\n  \\\"code\\\": \\\"InvalidEntityError\\\",\\n  \\\"message\\\": \\\"Cannot retrieve <resource> 'resource-name': <resource> 'resource-name' not found\\\"\\n }\"\n }"`